 Other social media scams to avoid

 The “Look Who Died” virus is far from the only security risk present on social media platforms these days.
-There are several other security risks and scams to keep an eye out for, including:
+There are several other social engineering scams to keep an eye out for, including:

 - Facebook user profile copies: A scammer creates a Facebook profile by copying someone else’s information and images.
-They then send new friend requests and unsuspecting text messages that contain malicious links to the available connections via the friend list, hoping that their victims may click one of the links.
+They then send new friend requests and unsuspecting text messages containing malicious links to the available connections via the friend list, hoping their victims may click one of the links.

 - High school reunions: This phishing scam tries to lure you into clicking a link to reconnect with high school friends or to see the latest news about people you went to high school with.